 Completion of at least three full years of employment in a business management/administrative role in a business, educational, or other setting accepted by the Department.

-Subject Matter Knowledge.

-Financial planning and management methods.

-Accounting systems.

-Management of federal and state appropriations for special services (e.g., special education, food, and transportation).

-Municipal and school finance laws and regulations.

-Personnel matters including contract negotiations.

-Purchasing and district level facilities management.

-Insurance.

-Payroll.

-Scheduling.
+Subject Matter Knowledge as outlined in the Subject Matter Knowledge Guidelines.

 Demonstration of successful application of appropriate Professional Standards for Administrative Leadership set forth in 603 CMR 7.10, as determined in Department guidelines, and successful application of school business administrator subject matter knowledge through completion of a Performance Assessment for Initial License and one of the following:

 An approved post-baccalaureate program of studies including a supervised practicum/practicum equivalent (300 hours) in the school business administrator role.